ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 Python interpreter.

 Some platforms may only have Python 3 installed by default.
-If it is not installed as :command:`/usr/bin/python`, you will need to configure the path to the interpreter via ``ansible_python_interpreter``.
+If it is not installed as :command:`/usr/bin/python`, you will need to configure the path to the interpreter through ``ansible_python_interpreter``.
 Although most core modules will work with Python 3, there may be some special purpose ones which do not or you may encounter a bug in an edge case.
-As a temporary workaround you can install Python 2 on the managed host and configure Ansible to use that Python via ``ansible_python_interpreter``.
+As a temporary workaround you can install Python 2 on the managed host and configure Ansible to use that Python through ``ansible_python_interpreter``.
 If there's no mention in the module's documentation that the module requires Python 2, you can also report a bug on our `bug tracker
 <https://github.com/ansible/ansible/issues>`_ so that the incompatibility can be fixed in a future release.